Bringing Your Pet to the Outer Banks

 Outer Banks Pet Regulations

 The beach can be fun and rewarding for both pets and their owners.
-Each town has their own restrictions pertaining to pets.
+Each town has its own restrictions pertaining to pets.
 Please be courteous and clean up after your pet.
 All pet waste must be collected immediately and deposited in appropriate containers.

 Dogs are allowed on the beach year-round as long as they are restrained by a leash not exceeding 10 feet.
 All pet waste must be properly disposed of by owners.